 |Musée Edgar Clerc||(059) 023-5757||Le Moule, 7.2 mi.
 Northwest of Central Saint-Francois|

-Do you like exploring the historical roots of foreign countries?
-If so, you might want to visit a historical site while vacationing in Saint-Francois.
+If you enjoy exploring the historical roots of foreign countries, you might want to visit a historical site during your stay.

 |Domaine de Zevallos||Historical Site||(069) 015-0757||3.8 mi.
 North-Northwest of Central Saint-Francois||Grande-Terre|

-If you'd like to observe the distillery process, you might enjoy visiting Rhum Damoiseau Tour.
+If you want to observe the distillery process, you might enjoy visiting Rhum Damoiseau Tour.
 Established at the end of the 19th century, Rhum Damoiseau still stands to this day, and guests are welcome to tour the property to get inside secrets about how the rum is made.

 |Rhum Damoiseau Tour||Distillery||Le Moule, 7.1 mi.
 Northwest of Central Saint-Francois||Grande-Terre|